Skip to main content

 About

-Dragonhold is a single player and multiplayer role playing game.
+Dragonhold is a single player and multiplayer hack and slash game with fantasy, medieval and historical themes.
 It was developed by Exis Games and was released on November 10, 2025.
 It received mostly positive reviews from players.

 Roadmap FAQQ: Can I play this fully solo?A: Yes.
 Dragonhold is fully playable as a single-player ARPG; co-op is optional.
 Q: Is this pay-to-win?A: No. All gameplay content and progression systems are included in the base game.
 We only sell a few optional cosmetic skins.
 Q: What are the In-App Purchases .MTXA: You can play the full experience from start to finish with the base purchase.
 We o…